System-level, Input-output and New Parameterizations of Stabilizing Controllers, and Their Numerical Computation: Introduction

 \subsection{Contributions}

-This paper aims to investigate the issues raised above and to provide a more complete understanding of closed-loop parameterizations: we introduce new parameterizations beyond SLP/IOP, and also discuss tradeoffs among these parameterizations in different scenarios.
+This paper aims to investigate the issues raised above and provide a complete understanding of closed-loop parameterizations.
+We introduce new parameterizations beyond SLP/IOP and discuss tradeoffs among these parameterizations in different scenarios.
+Note that our previous work~\cite{zheng2019equivalence} established explicit affine mappings among Youla, SLP, and IOP parameters, but it provides no investigation of the issues mentioned above.
 Specifically, the contributions of this paper are as follows.

 First, we examine all possible parameterizations for the set of internally stabilizing controllers $\mathcal{C}_{\text{stab}}$ using closed-loop responses from the disturbances $(\bm{\delta}_\textbf{x}, \bm{\delta}_\textbf{y}, \bm{\delta}_\textbf{u})$ to state, output, control signals $(\textbf{x}, \textbf{y}, \textbf{u})$; see Figure~\ref{Fig:LTI} for illustration.
 Our strategy is to examine the cases where the stability of external transfer matrices is equivalent to internal stability.
 We reveal that only four groups of stable disturbance-to-signal maps can guarantee internal stability (see Theorem~\ref{Theo:mainresult}): one of them is used in the SLP~\cite{wang2019system}, another one is a classical result and is used in the IOP~\cite{furieri2019input}, and the other two have not been discussed before and thus can be used to derive two new parameterizations (Propositions~\ref{prop:slp3} and~\ref{prop:slp4}).
-Our results are exclusive, in the sense that there are no other parameterizations for $\mathcal{C}_{\text{stab}}$ using closed-loop responses from $(\bm{\delta}_\textbf{x}, \bm{\delta}_\textbf{y}, \bm{\delta}_\textbf{u})$ to $(\textbf{x}, \textbf{y}, \textbf{u})$.
+Our results are \emph{complete and exclusive}, in the sense that there are no other parameterizations for $\mathcal{C}_{\text{stab}}$ using closed-loop responses from $(\bm{\delta}_\textbf{x}, \bm{\delta}_\textbf{y}, \bm{\delta}_\textbf{u})$ to $(\textbf{x}, \textbf{y}, \textbf{u})$.